The “Hello Kitty” poster was the first clue: Something was amiss. This couldn’t actually be the office of an NFL head coach, could it?

-Harbaugh, it seems, has created some pretty high expectations in only two years.
+Harbaugh, it seems, has created some pretty high expectations.
 This, though, is silly talk to him.

 “I don’t believe in expectations,” he says bluntly.
 “I think it’s kind of a false concept to think that you can even have expectations for anything.
 It says in the Bible: Make no oath; don’t swear on anything.”

 Pop quiz: Name another NFL head coach, when asked about raised expectations, who quotes Jesus’ update on old Mosaic laws about promise-making in Matthew 5.

 “He’s always looking to apply the principles of Scripture as it relates to the team,” Ravens chaplain Rod Hairston says.